aledeloss/tm-frontend/README.md

   - Error are correctly handled.
 - Refactor.
 For example, the useFetch hook is used in all cases.
 This was meant to be so, but for time reasons, I decided to implement the fetch in each component so I could solve all requests faster.
 - The data validations could be better, but the structure of our task was so simple that I don't think it's worth using a validation library., as Zod.
+- Improve the layout and styles to make it nicer and responsive.
 - Deploy the project to have a public URL.